SoftInstigate/restheart-website/docs/setup.md

 ### Environment variables

-It is possible to override any primitive type parameter in `restheart.yml` with an environment variable, without the need to edit any configuration file.
+It is possible to override any primitive type parameter in `restheart.yml` with environment variables.

 Primitive types are:

 -   String
 -   Integer
 -   Long
 -   Boolean

+The  name of the shell environment variable is equal to a YAML parameter in `restheart.yml`, in uppercase and replacing '-' (dash) with '\_' (underscore).

+To avoid conflicts with other variables, the environment variable name can be prefixed with `RH_`, `RESTHEART_` or the legacy `RESTHEART_SECURITY_` .

-For example, the parameter `mongo-uri` in the YAML file can be overridden by setting a `MONGO_URI` environment variable:
+For example, the parameter `mongo-uri` in the YAML file can be overridden by the `MONGO_URI` environment variable:

 ```bash
 $ MONGO_URI="mongodb://127.0.0.1" java -jar restheart.jar etc/restheart.yml -e etc/default.properties
 ```

+{: .bs-callout.bs-callout-warning }
+Due to a bug affecting RESTHeart until v5.1.6, environment variables must be prefixed with `RESTHEART_SECURITY_` but for MongoService configuration options, like `mongo-uri` where no prefix is allowed.
+This has been fixed in RESTHeart v5.1.7.

+{: .bs-callout.bs-callout-info }
-> Have a look at the [docker-compose.yml](https://github.com/SoftInstigate/restheart/blob/master/docker-compose.yml) file for an example of how to export an environment variable if using Docker.
+Have a look at the [docker-compose.yml](https://github.com/SoftInstigate/restheart/blob/master/docker-compose.yml) file for an example of how to export an environment variable if using Docker.

 The following log entry appears at the very beginning of logs during the startup process:

 ```
 [main] WARN  org.restheart.Configuration - >>> Overriding parameter 'mongo-uri' with environment value 'MONGO_URI=mongodb://127.0.0.1'
 ```

-A shell environment variable is equivalent to a YAML parameter in `restheart.yml`, but it’s all uppercase and '-' (dash) are replaced with '\_' (underscore).

 ---